-Consequently, They can transfer the downward movement of the pistons to crankshaft rotation.
-As a result, Each time the piston changes direction, there is a noise from the metal hitting metal.
+Consequently, they can transfer the downward movement of the pistons, to crankshaft rotation.
+As a result, each time the piston changes direction, there is a noise from the metal hitting metal.

-This is often referred to as a rod knock.
-It is usually very rhythmic and it increases with engine speed and intensifies with engine load.
+This is often referred to as, a rod knock.
+It is usually very rhythmic and it increases with, engine speed and intensifies, with engine load.

-Hook up the timing light to any one cylinder and watch the flash.
-Look at the light for a while to see if it coincides with the knock.
-If it does it is valve train related.
+Hook up the timing light, to any one cylinder and watch the flash.
+Look at the light for a while, to see if it coincides with the knock.
+If it does, it is valve train related.

-Consequently, If the noise seems twice as fast, it is probably in the:
+But, if the noise seems twice as fast, it is probably in the: